RachidaSK/myaws-rk/README.md

 ## Overview

-Myaws-rk is an equipment rental website.
-User can signin and see available equipements.
+Myaws-rk is a cloud-based application that uses AWS.
+User can sign In and see available construction equipements for rent.

 ## Technologies used